You should be focusing all your marketing on Snapchat. No, wait, make that LinkedIn. Oh, what about Facebook? Wait, email’s not dead anymore?

 Takeaway: Email marketing is an essential part of digital marketing.
 There are a few tactics you can use to increase its effectiveness, but many marketers find these difficult to implement.
 Finding a smart tool that makes implementing these tactics easier will give you a distinct advantage.

-Covering automation in more detail, Ascend2 also released their State of Marketing Automation Survey Summary Report, with encouraging results for those considering implementing this strategy.
+Covering marketing automation stats in more detail, Ascend2 also released their State of Marketing Automation Survey Summary Report, with encouraging results for those considering implementing this strategy.

 - A staggering 84% found that their marketing automation was successful at meeting their targets.

 - A third (33%) found it to be very successful (best-in-class).

 Again, we see that while few would doubt its value, many have found implementation to be complicated: